This guidance concerns both individual and corporate taxpayers.

 P.O.
 Box 6002

-You can enclose documentation including a doctor's statement or a document proving that you are currently unemployed.
-If your request concerns inheritance tax, you must also indicate the deceased person's name, personal identity code and the municipality where he or she lived at death.
+You can enclose documentation, such as a medical certificate or a certificate of unemployment.
+If your request concerns inheritance tax, you must also indicate the deceased person's name, personal ID and the municipality where they lived at death.

-Do not send any original receipts to the Tax Administration; photocopies are sufficient.
-The Tax Administration will file your application and its enclosures as electronic records.
-Any paper documents you send are disposed of after the electronic records have been saved.
+Do not send any original documents to the Tax Administration, photocopies are enough.
+The Tax Administration files the application and its enclosures electronically.
+Any paper documents will be destroyed after they have been saved as electronic records.

-Granting tax relief is the result of an overall review of the situation and the factors affecting your ability to pay taxes.
-This means that the taxpayer's and their family's all disposable income and assets are taken into account.
+Granting tax relief is the result of an overall review of your situation and ability to pay taxes.
+Both your and your family's disposable income and assets are taken into account.

-Normal processing time is approximately six to nine months.
-Decisions cannot be appealed.
+Normal processing time is approximately 6–9 months.
+The decision cannot be appealed.
 However, you can submit a new request if new circumstances arise.